python/cpython/Doc/library/asyncio-protocol.rst

 communication channel, calling you back when it succeeds.

-Once the communication channel is established, a transport is always paired with a :ref:`protocol <protocol>` instance.
+Once the communication channel is established, a transport is always paired with a :ref:`protocol <asyncio-protocol>` instance.
 The protocol can then call the transport's methods for various purposes.

 :mod:`asyncio` currently implements transports for TCP, UDP, SSL, and